-As mentioned previously in our discussion of the February 2, 2011 final rule with comment period, prospective and revalidating institutional providers that are submitting an enrollment application generally must pay the applicable application fee in accordance with § 424.514.
+Under § 424.514, prospective and revalidating institutional providers that are submitting an enrollment application generally must pay the applicable application fee.
 (For CY 2020, the fee amount is \$595.)
-In § 424.502, we define an institutional provider as any provider or supplier that submits a paper Medicare enrollment application using the Form CMS-855A, Form CMS-855B (not including physician and nonphysician practitioner organizations, which are exempt from the fee requirement if they are enrolling as a physician or non-physician practitioner organization), Form CMS-855S, Form CMS-20134, or an associated internetbased PECOS enrollment application.
-Because a home infusion therapy supplier would be required to complete the Form CMS-855B to enroll in Medicare as a home infusion therapy supplier (and would not be enrolling as a physician/non-physician organization), we believe that a home infusion therapy supplier would meet the definition of an institutional provider under § 424.502.
-Therefore, home infusion therapy suppliers would be required to pay an application fee consistent with § 424.514, and we accordingly propose to clarify this fee payment requirement in new § 424.68(c)(2).
+In § 424.502, we define an institutional provider as any provider or supplier that submits a paper Medicare enrollment application using the Form CMS-855A, Form CMS-855B (not including physician and non-physician practitioner organizations, which are exempt from the fee requirement if they are enrolling as a physician or non-physician practitioner organization), Form CMS-855S, Form CMS-20134, or an associated Internet-based PECOS enrollment application.
+Since a home infusion therapy supplier would need to complete the Form CMS-855B to enroll in Medicare as such (and would not be enrolling as a physician/non-physician organization), we believed that a home infusion therapy supplier would meet the definition of an institutional provider at §424.502.
+Therefore, we proposed in § 424.68(c)(2) that a home infusion therapy supplier would be subject to the application fee requirements of § 424.514.